OmniSharp/omnisharp-vim/README.md

 Use your favourite way to install it.

 ###(optional) Install ctrl-p
-[CtrlP](https://github.com/kien/ctrlp.vim) is needed if you want to use the Find Type and Find Symbol features.
+[CtrlP](https://github.com/kien/ctrlp.vim) is needed if you want to use the Code Actions, Find Type and Find Symbol features.

 ## How to use